Zoom For Healthcare

 • If you would like an area to assign multiple patients in a separate virtual room, see our article on managing Breakout Rooms.

 Need ideas for successfully managing your Zoom telehealth account?
-See examples of telehealth workflows in our case study with Butler Health System.

 Provider and patient best practices